gtewksbury/Microsoft-Bot-Framework-HOL/lab 1 - Setup/README.md

         }
 ```

-  We can also see that the controller invokes a new *RootDialog*.
+  We can also see that the controller seems to invoke a new *RootDialog*.
 Let take a quick look at *RootDialog* to see what's going on there.

 ```csharp
     public class RootDialog : IDialog<object>